jd-boyd/python-lzo/README.md

 # Notes

-The windows version is tested.
+The Windows version is tested.

 It is not currently tested on OSX, but that is coming.

 # Copyright